 A minimum of a 3.0 average across these four courses is required.
 If the student fails to maintain a 3.0 average across these four, he or she has two options: 1. pass the MS Comprehensive Examination in Economics; 2. take ECON 4000-level courses other than 4710 and 4720 or take Econ 7000-level courses until the average in 4000-level or above Economics coursework is at least 3.0.

-A second minor option is to obtain a Specialization in Econometrics.
+Non-economics students can obtain a Specialization in Econometrics.
 This requires earning a minimum of a 3.0 average in 4 courses from among:

 - ECON 7610